Mekka Don: Career and music

 In August 2012, Mekka Don signed a multi-song licensing agreement with ESPN Networks to use his music during college football broadcasting.

 In September 2012, Mekka Don was nominated for two Ohio Hip-Hop Awards (Best Male Artist and Best Mixtape Artist).
 In December 2012 he followed up with a Dubstep-inspired EP, "Paradise", produced by Ohio producer Tha Audio Unit and hosted by Ohio DJ, DJ-EV.

 In February 2013, Mekka Don and Ohio State University co-released a music promo video to his song "Let's Go O-H-I-O" to build hype and anticipation for the upcoming Big Ten tourney and March Madness.
 Mekka Don signed a multi-song licensing deal with the Big Ten Network for use of his songs in the 2013 Men's basketball tournament coverage.

 In fall 2013, Mekka Don released an officially licensed Ohio State University football anthem "Juice" to be played at all of Ohio State's home games.

 In early March 2014, Mekka Don released his debut album, The Dream Goes On digitally on iTunes and Amazon to rave reviews from major press including MTV News and The Source magazine.
 To help fund the production of his album, Mekka Don took to crowdfunding on Indiegogo.com.
 His goal was to raise $12,500 in 35 days and he ended up raising over $21,000 in that time with over 300 funders.

 In fall 2014, Mekka Don and the Cleveland Browns reached a licensing agreement for Mekka Don's Cleveland Browns anthem "Rock For My Browns."
 The song is played at all of the Cleveland Browns home games.

 In May 2015, Mekka Don released a Heisman hype song and video dedicated to Ohio State running back Ezekiel Elliott titled "Zeke".

 In October 2017, Mekka Don's single "Real One" was licensed by ESPN First Take as one of the shows songs of the month.

 Mekka Don released the single "Nip and Tuck" in April 2018.

-In June 2020, Mekka Don was selected to me a member of the esteemed Big Ten Anti-Hate and Anti-Racism coalition.
+In June 2020, Mekka Don was selected to be a member of the Big Ten Anti-Hate and Anti-Racism coalition.